uclalawcovid19behindbars/data/README.md

 Our core dataset includes information on COVID cases, deaths, tests, and vaccinations across more than 1,700 state, federal, county, and immigration correctional facilities.
 We maintain this dataset by scraping and standardizing data from 100+ sources.
 Our [scraper production code](https://github.com/uclalawcovid19behindbars/covid19_behind_bars_scrapers) is available on GitHub.
 We are also developing an R package [`behindbarstools`](https://github.com/uclalawcovid19behindbars/behindbarstools), which includes a variety of functions to help pull, wrangle, and visualize our data.
 We strongly recommend using this package to access our data.

 The majority of the facilities that we collect data on are state prisons, where COVID data is reported on Department of Correction (DOC) websites.
-We also collect data from federal prisons reported by the [Federal Bureau of Prisons (BOP)](https://www.bop.gov/coronavirus/), immigration detention centers reported by [Immigrations and Customs Enforcement (ICE)](https://www.ice.gov/coronavirus) and from several large county jail systems – including [Los Angeles](https://lasd.org/covid19updates/), [New York City](https://www.nychealthandhospitals.org/correctionalhealthservices/), [Philadelphia](https://www.phila.gov/programs/coronavirus-disease-2019-covid-19/testing-and-data/#/philadelphia-prisons-covid-19-data), [Maricopa County](https://www.maricopa.gov/5574/COVID-19-in-County-Jails), [Orange County](https://ocsheriff.gov/about-ocsd/covid-19/covid-19-oc-jails), [Cook County](https://www.cookcountysheriff.org/covid-19-cases-at-ccdoc/), and [Hennepin County](https://www.hennepinsheriff.org/jail-warrants/jail-information/COVID-19).
-We also collect data on juvenile detention facilities and state psychiatric facilities where available.
+We also collect data from federal prisons reported by the [Federal Bureau of Prisons (BOP)](https://www.bop.gov/coronavirus/), immigration detention centers reported by [Immigrations and Customs Enforcement (ICE)](https://www.ice.gov/coronavirus), juvenile detention facilities, and several large county jail systems – including [Los Angeles](https://lasd.org/covid19updates/), [New York City](https://www.nychealthandhospitals.org/correctionalhealthservices/), [Philadelphia](https://www.phila.gov/programs/coronavirus-disease-2019-covid-19/testing-and-data/#/philadelphia-prisons-covid-19-data), [Maricopa County](https://www.maricopa.gov/5574/COVID-19-in-County-Jails), [Orange County](https://ocsheriff.gov/about-ocsd/covid-19/covid-19-oc-jails), [Cook County](https://www.cookcountysheriff.org/covid-19-cases-at-ccdoc/), and [Hennepin County](https://www.hennepinsheriff.org/jail-warrants/jail-information/COVID-19).

 **June 2021 update**: In response to less frequent data updates from correctional agencies, we will only scrape and publish data twice weekly (down from 3-4 times weekly).
 We will continue archiving raw files from 100+ sources 3 times weekly, but we will not publish this data at the same frequency.